-You can view and filter traffic based on country and continent by leveraging a geolocation database (GeoDB).
+You can view and filter traffic based on country and continent by leveraging a geolocation database (GeoDB) that maps IP addresses to countries/continents.
 Note that for mobile devices and other hosts detected moving from country to country, the system may report a continent instead of a specific country.
+We issue periodic updates to the GeoDB.
+You must regularly update the GeoDB to have accurate geolocation information; see Update the Geolocation Database (GeoDB).